 The international is at the very core of ENSA.
 Convinced it is through a well-identified local foothold that the full importance of the international becomes clear, ENSA Dijon advocates that this double networking permeates every aspect of the life of this school.
-Far from being simply a topic in itself, the international is rather a way of being, of thinking and of approaching the world and our professions.
+Far from being simply a topic in itself, the international is rather a way of being, thinking and approaching the world and our professions.

-This restructuring is visible in a number of advances: the implementation of The Personal Project of Art Research, progressing from 1st to 5th year; also of 10 ARC workshops allowing for the creation of a link between pedagogy and research; identification of the research interests and the identity of the school; creation of the Art & Society Research Unit with the University of Burgundy Franche-Comté; reallocation of school space; creation of permanent workshops for Painting and Art & Science; development of programmes to prepare for professional life abroad; extension of the school outside our walls (a former gymnasium of 280m² adjacent to ENSA, a workshop of 120m² in Hall 38 made available to ENSA by the city of Dijon.
+This restructuring is visible in a number of advances: the implementation of The Personal Project of Art Research, progressing from 1st to 5th year; numerous ARC workshops enabling us to cut across years and options and to create a link between pedagogy and research; identification of the school’s research interests and identity; creation of the Art & Society Research Unit; reallocation of school space; creation of permanent workshops for Painting and Art & Sciences.
+We developed programmes to prepare for professional life abroad; extension of the school outside our walls (a former gymnasium of 280 m² adjacent to ENSA, a workshop of 120 m² in Hall 38 made available to ENSA by the city of Dijon.

 Indeed these changes are ongoing and brought about the creation of a new body enabling better collegiality in January 2017: the Improvement Committee in which everybody is invited to participate, takes place once a month on subjects that you can propose yourself.